 7. Lake Cudgen & Cudgen Nature Reserve

-We just had a short stop here but if you’re prepared with the right gear – either a kayak or lots of mozzie repellant and walking boots, this looks a beautiful area.
+We just had a short stop here but if you’re prepared with the right gear – either a kayak or lots of mozzie repellant and walking boots, this looks like a beautiful area.
 I would have loved to get out onto the lake in a small kayak, the water was incredibly still.
-The morning was a little overcast early on but that only added to the mood and tranquility here.
+The morning was a little overcast early on but that only added to the mood and tranquillity here.

 8. Cudgen Creek

-On the beach side of the road the creek forms a tidal lagoon which makes a lovely safe swimming and water lounging spot.
-As the tide goes out you should take care with children swimming as it’s quite fast moving as it heads into the ocean but the rest remains quite safe and several families were having a lot of fun floating down toward the bar on inner tubes.
+On the beachside of the road, the creek forms a tidal lagoon which makes a lovely safe swimming and water lounging spot.
+As the tide goes out you should take care with children swimming as it’s quite fast-moving as it heads into the ocean but the rest remains quite safe and several families were having a lot of fun floating down toward the bar on inner tubes.
 Across the lagoon (you’ll want your swimmers on to walk across) is the surf beach and still more golden sands.

 9. Hastings Point

-This would be another great whale spotting location in season and on the day we visited the local high schools biology class had grids laid out exploring the rock pools and crevices.
+This would be another great whale spotting location in season and on the day we visited the local high school’s biology class had grids laid out exploring the rock pools and crevices.

-There’s a camping ground opposite nestled between the inland side of Cudgera creek and the beach.
+There’s a camping ground opposite nestled between the inland side of Cudgera Creek and the beach.
 It’s a spot I’ll definitely come back to again.
 I think Cudgera Creek / Hastings Point could become a favourite.

 10. Peppers Resort and Spa

-Often accommodation to me is about a clean place to shower and sleep but for this short escape we wanted somewhere to relax and do as much or as little as we wanted each day and the Peppers Resort at Salt Beach delivered.
+Often accommodation to me is about a clean place to shower and sleep but for this short escape, we wanted somewhere to relax and do as much or as little as we wanted each day and the Peppers Resort at Salt Beach delivered.

 The resort itself was a lovely respite from the heat of the day with a stunning lagoon pool and a quieter tropical pool towards the back of the resort.
-I’m not sure I’d be as happy there during school holidays but at the moment it’s a calm and beautiful spot.
-You can rent a tennis racket at the front desk if you want to burn off some energy or hire a bike and explore the miles of bike paths running along the beachfront into Kingscliff or down past Casurarina Beach.
+I’m not sure I’d be as happy there during the school holidays but at the moment it’s a calm and beautiful spot.
+You can rent a tennis racket at the front desk if you want to burn off some energy or hire a bike and explore the miles of bike paths running along the beachfront into Kingscliff or down past Casuarina Beach.

 I’d definitely recommend a few days on the Northern Coast of New South Wales.
 It’s serene, scenic and full of interesting places to explore.
 If you’re passing through the area try to fit in a few days to enjoy what the Tweed coast has to offer.
-For those living or staying in South East Queensland it’s worth driving that little bit further on the weekend to spend time in this stunning region.
+For those living or staying in South East Queensland, it’s worth driving that little bit further on the weekend to spend time in this stunning region.
 The beaches and scenery are lovely if you like a bit of serenity and if you start to miss a bit of the noise and nightlife then the Southern Queensland coast is not that far up the road when you are ready to move on.

 What are your favourite spots on the Northern New South Wales coast?
-Do you have a local getaway close to home but far enough away to feel like you’ve escaped from the day to day routine?
+Do you have a local getaway close to home but far enough away to feel like you’ve escaped from the day-to-day routine?